mobyinc/Cathode/README.md

 defined them.

 ## Versioning
-Versioning is encouraged to prevent you from introducing breaking API changes.
-Your API’s versions should use [Semantic Versioning](http://semver.org/), which enables Cathode to deduce patches, non-breaking changes, and breaking changes.
-Cathode also makes it easy to deprecate all or part of any version of your API at any time.
+Cathode has first-class support for API versioning and aims to make extending versions and deprecating old functionality an easy process.
+You’re encouraged to use [Semantic Versioning](http://semver.org/), and all Cathode version numbers must be SemVer-compliant.

-If you define your resources without any versions, Cathode assumes it’s version `1.0.0` of your API.
+If you define resources without a version, Cathode assumes it’s version `1.0.0` of your API.
 When you’re ready to introduce changes, you can easily provision a new version: